zongzw-learn/learn-angularJS/README.md

 This is the repo for demonstrating basic concepts/usage of angularJS, also as a summary of first impression to angularJS.

-The repo depends on 2 other repos:
+The repo depends on the following repos:
 * https://github.com/zongzw/nginx-80-443: used as a webserver to run angularjs based web application.
-* https://github.com/zongzw/foxfox: this bluemix application has been deployed, so just use it.

 # Deploy and Run
 1. git clone the two repo to local